matt-antone/Scorer/memory-bank/activeContext.md

   - Document platform-specific timing requirements
 - Consider adding more tests for edge cases.
 - Update documentation and the Memory Bank as needed.
-- Proceed with integration or deployment.
+- Proceed with integration testing.
+- Verify that all components interact correctly.
+- Address any issues that arise during integration.

 ## Active Decisions